scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 LabAssistant
 ------------

-At the heart of Labwatch is the so called LabAssistant, which connects the Sacred experiment with a hyperparameter configuration search space (in short: *searchspace*) and a hyperparameter optimizer through a MongoDB database.
+At the heart of Labwatch is the so-called LabAssistant, which connects the Sacred experiment with a hyperparameter configuration search space (in short: *searchspace*) and a hyperparameter optimizer through a MongoDB database.
 When using Labwatch the required boilerplate code becomes:

 .. code-block:: python